renataberoli/bug_catcher/README.md

 - [x] Improve the UI to meet the mockups design before.
 - [x] Improve the software's documentation.
 - [x] Write some basic tests to make sure that the system is working as expected.
+- [ ] Automate test execution with github actions
+- [ ] Make a docker image

 <br>